We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Chlamydial urethritis in men is an infection of the urethra caused by the sexually transmitted infection (STI) chlamydia.
-The urethra is a tube that carries urine from the bladder to the outside of your body.
+Chlamydial urethritis in men is an infection of the urethra caused by the sexually transmitted disease (STD) chlamydia.
+The urethra carries urine from the bladder, through the penis, and to the outside of the body.

-This condition often causes swelling and inflammation of the urethra, accompanied by discharge.
-However, as with most STIs, men often do not display symptoms.
-An infected person and all sexual partners must receive treatment for STIs to prevent reinfection.
+This condition often causes swelling and inflammation of the urethra, accompanied by penile discharge.
+But as with many STDs, men often don’t show symptoms.
+An infected person and all recent and current sexual partners must receive treatment for STDs to prevent reinfection.

-Chlamydial urethritis is caused by the bacteria Chlamydia trachomatis.
-It is spread through oral, anal, and vaginal sex.
+The bacteria Chlamydia trachomatiscauses chlamydial urethritis.
+It’s spread through oral, anal, and vaginal sex.
 Both men and women can develop this common type of infection.

-People who have multiple sexual partners are more likely to contract chlamydial urethritis than those who are monogamous.
-Men who do not practice safe sex also have a higher risk of chlamydial urethritis.
-Condoms can prevent the spread of sexually transmitted infections.
-People under the age of 24 are also more likely to contract STIs in general including chlamydia (Mayo Clinic, 2011).
+People who have unprotected sex with multiple partners are more likely to contract chlamydial urethritis than those who practice safe sex and are in a monogamous relationship.
+Sexually active people before the age of 25 are also more likely to contract STDs in general, including chlamydia, according to the Mayo Clinic.

-Men with chlamydial urethritis may not show symptoms for several weeks after exposure to the bacteria, if they develop any symptoms at all.
-Symptoms of chlamydia and the related inflammation of the urethra usually occur between one and three weeks after exposure to Chlamydia trachomatis.
+Men with chlamydial urethritis may not show symptoms at all, or they may only start to show symptoms several weeks after exposure to the bacteria.
+Symptoms of chlamydia and the related inflammation of the urethra usually occur between one and three weeks after exposure to the bacteria.